-The course will be the same course for the Novice, Open and Elite levels, with the course time and the length of each set of weave poles being adjusted to the appropriate time and number for each level.
+The course will be slightly different for the Novice, Open and Elite levels, with the course time and the length of each set of weave poles being adjusted to the appropriate time and number for each level.
 The course will be shortened for the Intro level.